psxdev/ps4sdk/README.md

   cmake --build . --target install
   ```

-  After compiling and install you will have a fresh clang 7.0 with the same compiling options from Sony.
+  After compiling and install you will have a fresh clang using latest version with the same compiling options from Sony.
 However Sony is using propietary linker so we need a valid linker for macOS(freebsd has not this problem already has one).

   Download binutils 2.25 and compile it with:
   ```